-Born to Hong Kong immigrants and raised in Scotland, Lyly Fong is a short story writer and poet.
+Lyly Fong, born to Hong Kong immigrants and raised in Scotland, is an amateur short story writer and poet who writes about the Scottish Hong Kong community.
 She was the 2019 Toulmin Prize winner and has poems included in the Scottish BPOC Writers Network Audio Anthology Mixtape 2021 and 2020.